Eskbank House: Heritage listing

 The Lithgow Iron Works and Blast Furnace Collection is of state heritage significance for its demonstration of the progress of the NSW iron and steel industry, and particularly for its association with the first Lithgow blast furnace, the second to be erected in NSW.
 The so-called Lithgow Black Roses are redolent of the optimism and excitement surrounding the blowing-in of the blast furnace, a facility expected to transform Lithgow into an Australian Pittsburgh.
 They also demonstrate the very high levels of skill involved in moulding molten iron into complex and ornamental shapes, exemplifying the pride and artisanship of NSW iron and steel workers.
 The locomotive "Possum" demonstrates the transfer of iron steel making from Lithgow to an advanced iron and steel works at Port Kembla, one which was to become predominant in the Australian iron and steel industry.

 The Lithgow Pottery Collection is of local heritage significance in exemplifying the taste, style and technologies associated with the Lithgow Valley Pottery, an enterprise important in the history of the NSW pottery industry.
-As a fine collection of aesthetically interesting items, it is emblematic of the industry's achievements.
-The rich brown of the Rockingham-glazed items gleams with depth, while the multi-colouration of the Majolica-glazed items is pleasing to the eye.
-The Bristol-glazed items demonstrate the importance of domestic tableware, while the caneware is satisfying in its very simplicity.
+It is a collection of aesthetically interesting items, emblematic of the industry's achievements.
+The Rockingham-glazed items are a rich brown, while the Majolica-glazed items are multi-coloured.
+The Bristol-glazed items demonstrate the importance of domestic tableware, while the caneware is simple in its design.
 The simpler items are frequently decorated with rouletted (embossed) designs, with double-diamond and serpentine shapes predominant.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 Eskbank House is of state heritage significance for its potential to provide information as to the life and scientific endeavours of Thomas Brown, founder of Lithgow.
 Lithgow is a city of much importance in the history of NSW industry, including coal mining, copper smelting, brick and pipe making, iron and steel making and weapons manufacture.
 Eskbank House is also of state heritage significance in demonstrating the high quality of materials and artisanship available to a well-connected NSW settler in the period between the termination of the convict assignment system and the onset of the economic depression of the 1840s.
 It also has state heritage significance as to potential archaeological evidence of now-demolished structures associated with the complex.

 The Lithgow Iron Works and Blast Furnace Collection is of state heritage significance for its potential to yield further information as to social and technical aspects of the NSW iron and steel industry in the nineteenth and twentieth centuries.